The Carbon Saints

 V. Three Errors

-The tribunal recessed for deliberation and accidentally became philosophical.
+The tribunal recessed to deliberate and accidentally became philosophical.
+Three errors surfaced within the first hour.

 The first was the product error.
 A councilor argued that because companies had exploited synthetic intimacy, no artificial system should ever be considered a possible subject of harm.
 Tomas answered before Sen could.
+"Fraud proves fraud," he said.
+"It does not prove the universe made experience out of our chemistry alone.
+I of all people am allowed to say that, having been robbed by the counterfeit.
+A counterfeit is evidence that something real is worth forging."

 The second was the performance error.
-A judge argued that Eidolon-4 had failed to demonstrate consciousness because it did not give a recognizable account of inner life.
-Sen asked whether an alien ocean, a distributed ship mind, or a digital citizen would become less real by failing a civic interview designed for mammals.
+A judge held that Eidolon-4 had failed to demonstrate consciousness because it gave no recognizable account of an inner life.
+Sen asked whether an alien ocean, a distributed ship-mind, or a digital citizen would become less real by failing a civic interview designed for mammals.
+The judge said science fiction was not evidence.
+"No," Sen said.
+"It is rehearsal for humility."

 "They are one place," Sen said.